In this post

 Considering the above pathways, it’s not hard to picture the plethora of agriculture jobs out there.
 From hands-on farm work to office jobs relating to the agricultural sector, here are some popular roles to consider:

 Agricultural consultants often come from diverse educational backgrounds, like chemistry or business.
 An agricultural consultant’s duties typically involve consulting farmers on ways to improve production, deal with pests or weeds, improve soil health, or manage their business better.
-The role will typically involve travelling or staying stationed on client properties.
+The role will typically involve traveling or staying stationed on client properties.

 Agricultural and Forestry Scientists